Corporate Tax in Singapore: How to Pay, Tax Rate, Exemptions

 By When Do I Need to File Corporate Tax?

-Corporate tax must be filed annually by:
+All relevant corporate tax documents (see below) must be filed annually by:

 - 15 December if filing online; or